Washington DC news: 2 from Illinois among those arrested, charged in protests, riots

-Bradley Ruskelas of north suburban Inverness and David Fitzgerald, 48, were both charged with unlawful entry, arrest records show.
-It was not immediately clear where Fitzgerald was from in Illinois.
+Bradley Ruskelas of north suburban Inverness and David Fitzgerald, 48, of Roselle were both charged with unlawful entry, arrest records show.

 On Thursday morning, the DC Metropolitan Police Department announced 80 people have been arrested since the unrest began, including five people with illegal guns, two others for illegally possessing other illegal weapons, 36 for curfew violations and 25 for curfew violations and unlawful presence on Capitol Grounds.